soz-live/soz-live.github.io/users-basics.md

 ## Process

-The basic **SOZ-LIVE** process for drawing develoment follows the following four phases:
+The basic **SOZ-LIVE** process for drawing develoment follows the four phases:

 1. Specify non-graphical Objects and Values.
 2. Draft graphical Entities using Objects and Values.